directivity

 Description

-D = directivity(
+D = directivity( returns

 the Directivity of a partitioned

-array of antenna or microphone elements, H
+array of antenna or microphone elements, H,FREQ,ANGLE)H, at

-frequencies specified by FREQ
+frequencies specified by FREQ and in angles of

-direction specified by ANGLE
+direction specified by ANGLE.

 The integration used when computing array directivity has a minimum sampling grid of 0.1 degrees.
 If an array pattern has a beamwidth smaller than this, the directivity value will be inaccurate.

-D = directivity(
+D = directivity( returns

 arguments.